 Kilburn and the High Roads were a British Pub rock/rock and roll band formed by Ian Dury in 1970.
 The band consisted of Dury as lead vocalist and lyricist, pianist Russell Hardy, guitarist Nick Cash (real name Keith Lucas, a member of 999) and bassist Humphrey Ocean.
 The band released their debut album Handsome in 1975.
 After the release of their second album, Wotabunch!, in 1977 the band split, with Dury leaving to form the Blockheads.

-MIKE: Ian Dury and Kilburn and the High Roads were another big influence.
+MIKE: From that moment on, the Kilburns became a big influence.
 We used to go and watch them regularly and see how they performed, how they played certain songs.
 When you saw them sitting round before the gig, there was a real mystique to them.
-They looked like a band, and you wanted to be in one too.
-It all looked pretty exotic.
-They were all characters, all individuals.
-If you watched just one of them all night, it would be a complete show.
+They were a weird and exotic bunch of characters; some of them didn’t even seem to be musicians.
+The guy who played the guitar was an English gentleman who didn’t even look like a pop star.
+He’d stand there looking like a twat but he played great music.
+They were just a bunch of theatrical eccentrics who had the music hall vibe that we connected with; if you watched just one of them all night, it would be a complete show.
 We definitely got a lot of inspiration from them and learned a lot about a band of characters where there was always something to look at.
 There was a lot of cross-fertilisation.

 LEE: It was going to see them that made me get a sax – the only thing I’d go for was the sax player Davey Payne.
 He was so good and so lively on stage.
 He used to have smoke coming out of his sax, he’d throw things at the audience – he was having fun up there as well as playing.
 I got a lot of the fun element of the group from watching him – he was certainly a big influence on me.